 In his former big ad shop glory days, Berg was deeply entrenched in the American Express and Google accounts.
 He played a key role in establishing American Express' new enterprise-wide strategic vision and creative platform that's currently working to transform the brand image, disrupt perceptions, drive reappraisal and scale.
 At AKQA, Andrew led the team across all Google efforts, including Google Play, Nexus, Google in Education, Creative Sandbox, Google Green and Google TV.

-As co-founder of Humdinger and Sons, Andrew leads all client relations, digital strategy, project coordination and janitorial services.
+As co-founder of Humdinger and Sons, Andrew leads all client relations, brand strategy, project management, and janitorial services.

 We're in need of some key individuals to help us keep growing.
 Even if you don't see an opening below, we are always looking for fine people we can partner up with on a freelance or contract basis.
 So, if you like what you see, and perhaps we may say the same, giddyup.
 Go ahead and send us an electronic mail to email@example.com